CompuTec/wms-docs/administror-guide/custom-configuration/custom-configuration-functions/9-common.md

 **Select printer on CompuTec WMS client each time a new user logs** in – self-explanatory

-**Retrieve printer data for each user from SAP settings** – CompuTec Labels related option (available only when the ‘CT Labels web address’ option is checked).
+**Retrieve printer data for each user from SAP settings** – CompuTec Labels-related option (available only when the ‘CT Labels web address’ option is checked).
 By default, choosing from options available in the WMS CompuTec client is possible.
 When this checkbox is checked, information on printers is taken from SAP Business One setting

-**Retrieve printer name from SQL Query in CompuTec Labels** – a name of a printer is taken from SQL query set up in CompuTec Labels settings instead of taking it from SAP Business One or CompuTec WMS
+**Retrieve printer name from SQL Query in CompuTec Labels** – the name of a printer is taken from SQL query set up in CompuTec Labels settings instead of taking it from SAP Business One or CompuTec WMS

 **Display printing buttons** – shows a button for label printing for specific functions